OpusVL/mtd/README.md

 - Inclusive of any upgrades or improvements
 - Access keys will be provided directly by OpusVL after purchase (please allow 2 working days for delivery).

+## Demo Data
+1. Create new database with demo data
+2. Install 'account' module.
+Set Fiscal Year to 2017.
+3. Install 'sale' module.
+4. Edit user to have 'Technical Settings' and 'Discount on lines'

 # Copyright and License

 Copyright (C) 2019 OpusVL